johnpapa/vscode-peacock/README.md

 Recommended to remain `false` (the default value).

 When set to true Peacock will automatically apply a random color when opening a workspace that does not define color customizations.
-This can be useful if you frequently open many instances of VS Code and you are interested in quickly and easily telling them apart, but are not overly committed to the specific color applied.
+This can be useful if you frequently open many instances of VS Code and you are interested in identifying them, but are not overly committed to the specific color applied.

+If this setting is `true` and there is no peacock color set, then Peacock will choose a new color.
+If there is already a color set, Peacock will not choose a random color as this would prevent users from choosing a specific color for some workspaces and surprise in others.

 ### Lighten and Darken